 The main campus is set in the charming cobble-stoned city of Lund, which dates back to 990.
 Today students make up almost half of the population in the city.
 Life in Lund combines academia with rich cultural traditions and the energy and dynamism of young students, resulting in a vibrant and memorable campus experience.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Lund University!
+Some of these might help you to study for a Master at Lund University!